 By the time the 1958 XLCH models came out, the Sportster engines featured higher compression, with larger valves and domed pistons.
 The iconic peanut fuel tank also made its entrance that year.

 Sportsters made from 1957 through 1990 were outfitted with four-speed transmissions, while models made since 1991 have five-speed gearboxes.
 The earlier models that had the gear-shift lever on the right side were inspired by Harley-Davidson's impressive flat track racing history.

 -With minimal parts, being a lot smaller and less weight then big twins, Ironheads made great choppers.
 Photo labeled Jul - 68.

 By the mid-1960s, Sportsters had become very popular with the motorcycling public, and were often being customized.
 The Sportster's relatively light weight and clean lines made it an ideal cycle to transform into a chopper or bobber.

-The basic image of motorcycling in those days was sometimes portrayed in a negative light, and Harley-Davidson consistently presented the Sportster in a clean and positive manner.
+The basic image of motorcycling in those days was sometimes portrayed in a negative light, during history of Harley-Davidson sportster, they consistently presented the Sportster in a clean and positive manner.